mjmlio/mjml/doc/components_1.md

 MJML comes out of the box with a set of standard components to help you build easily your first templates without having to reinvent the wheel.

-For instance, the `mj-button` components is, on the inside, a complex HTML layout:
+For instance, the `mj-button` component is, on the inside, a complex HTML layout:

 ``` html